reaby/loistotxt/README.md

         }
     }

-Scenes here are the whitelist of scene names for changing the scenes at loistoTxt admin ui.
-These scenes become green and active buttons, which you can then double click to change, others are disabled to change, but you see the status.
+Scenes is a whitelist of scene names.
+You can use `"*"` to whitelist all scenes for changing.
+Active scene is displayed with green color on the ui.

 # Usage